Information-acquiring von Neumann architecture of a computer: A theoretical design: Conclusion

 There are two novel elements in our architecture compared with the von Neumann architecture.
 The first is the incorporation of the coarse-graining into the registers in the CPU in the computation cycles for binary data from the registers to the ALU, and back to the registers.
 With this coarse-graining incorporated, the computer can acquire positive information by the state reduction.
 The second is, as summarized above, the incorporation of the state-reduction mechanism into the pins on the CPU, which are located between the main memory and the registers in the CPU, in the write (respectively, read) operation of a binary datum into (respectively, from) the main memory.

 Our state-reduction mechanism in the CPU establishes the information-acquiring von Neumann architecture of a computer.
-As a consequence of this architecture, information-acquiring artificial intelligence (inductive inference implemented on the architecture \cite{Aggarwal}) can also be established as an equivalent to the observer.
-Besides its functionality property, it is able to gain knowledge of events and store it in the data memory as information.
+As a consequence of this architecture, information-acquiring artificial intelligence, whose logic is based on inductive inference implemented on the computer as software\footnote{In universal inductive inference \cite{LV}, the posterior probability distribution over generating programs (laws) conditioned on the observed data is computed by the ALU and then stored in the main memory, in practical spatio-temporally resource-bounded models.
+This distribution is sequentially updated via Bayes' theorem.} \cite{Aggarwal,Hutter}, can also be established as an equivalent to the observer in quantum mechanics.
+Besides its functionality property, it is able to gain knowledge of events and store it in the main memory as information.
 For the observer, this ability is the fundamental postulate in information theory \cite{Shannon}.
 Finally, we note again that, in classical measurement, the entropy of events before an event reading has the classical statistical mechanical origin.